 I then had to delegate the ongoing process of his Filipino passport back to the PATAFA as I had decided to leave the PSC to pursue a coaching development role in another part of the country.

-Trenten Beram departure from the sport left a gaping hole in the Men’s program with no one able to fill his shoes in the 200m until now.
-He is sorely missed by his many friends he made in the sport.
+Trenten Beram’s departure from the sport left a gaping hole in the Men’s program, with no one able to fill his shoes in the 200m until now.
+He is sorely missed by the many friends he made in the sport.

 Something not in the write-up that I want to note is that Trenten Beram didn’t take up Athletics till the age of 16-17.

 And his coach Amadeo Lambert actually identified him from Baseball.
-This is a very fine example of an athlete who did not specialize at an early age.
+This is an excellent example of an athlete who did not specialize at an early age.

 Trenten Beram coach Amadeo Lambert originally had contacted me to apply for Trenten to compete at the 2014 World Juniors.

 However, we didn’t have the time needed to secure him a Filipino passport.

 Of note, Trenten Beram ran 21.50 as an 18-year-old, and the standard was 21.64.
 Trenten Beram acquired his Filipino passport towards the end of 2015 beginning of 2016.